 Sexual Assault Evidence Collection

 All victims have a right to have a forensic exam completed.
 Individuals may receive a forensic exam by a Sexual Assault Nurse Examiner (also called a "SANE" nurse.)
-SANE Exams are completed locally at the Portage Hospital Emergency Department located in Hancock, MI.
+SANE Exams are completed locally at the UP Health System - Portage Emergency Department located in Hancock, MI.

 500 Campus Drive